 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

 Working Scientifically •

 Planning Can ask simple questions?
-Can I ask and answer questions about plants growing in their environment?.
+Can I ask and answer questions about plants growing in their environment?
 Can I ask questions about animals in their habitats?
 Can I ask questions about everyday materials?
 Can I ask questions and recognise that they can be answered in different ways?
-Eq. through research, enquiries or tests.
+E.g. through research, enquiries or tests.
 Can I sort and classify living things?
 Can I ask questions about things all living things do?
 Can I raise an answer questions about the local environment?
 Can I ask questions about animals' growth?
-Can I ask questions about what animals need to survive?
-Can I ask questions about what humans need to keep healthy?
-Can I ask relevant questions?
+Can I ask auestions about what Can I ask relevant questions?
 Can I ask questions about the role of the different part of a plant?
 Can I ask relevant questions and use different types of scientific enquires to answer them?
 Can I raise and answer questions based on observation of animals?
 Can I research the temperature the temperature at which materials change state?
 Can I plan different types of scientific enquiries?
 Can I raise questions about my local environment throughout the year?
 Can I research the work of naturalists and behaviourists?
 Can I research how chemists create new materials?
-Can I find out about the way that ideas about the solar system have changed?
-Can I plan different types of scientific enquires to answer questions recognising and controlling variables where new necessary?.
-Can I find out about the significance of the work of Scientist such as Carl Linnaeus in animal classification?.
-Can I research unfamiliar animals and plants from a broad range of habitats?.
-Can I explore and answer questions about the circulatory system?.
-Can I explore how to keep my body healthy?
-Can I explore the work of scientists and scientific research about the relationship between diet, exercise, drugs, lifestyle and health?
-Can I explore the work of people such as Mary Anning, Charles Darwin and Alfred Wallace in relation to evolution and inheritance?
+Can I find out about the way that ideas about the Can I plan different types of scientific enquires to answer questions recognising and controlling variables where new necessary?
+Can I find out about the significance of the work of Scientist such as Carl Linnaeus in animal classification?
+Can I research unfamiliar animals and plants from a broad